Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 'Python!'
 ```

 Notice the space after the question mark.
-If forget that there isn't any space before the user starts typing:
+If you forget it, there will be no space before the user starts typing:

 ```python
 >>> input("What is your favorite programming language?")